The Grasshopper Company: History

 Moridge Manufacturing was founded in 1958 by Elbert and Marvel Guyer.
 Grasshopper has been a family-owned brand manufactured by Moridge Manufacturing, Inc. since 1969 and has expanded to include a 350,000-square-foot (33,000 m^{2}) manufacturing facility in Moundridge.
 The company developed their products to serve the needs of government entities, lawn care professionals and land owners.

 Grasshopper was the first manufacturer to offer dual swing-out levers for their zero-turn mowers (1973) and the first to offer a diesel-powered zero-turn mower (1983).

 Grasshopper introduced the PowerFold Electric Deck Lift in 2004, to allow the operator to easily lift and rotate the mowing deck nearly 90 degrees for maintenance and storage access.

 Products

 Grasshopper offers a range of commercial-grade turf equipment.
 Their product line includes zero-turn FrontMount mowers and compatible implements to use the power unit year-round.
-Grasshopper customers report reliable equipment with exceptional cutting performance, ease of operation, and comfort.
+Some customers report reliable equipment with reliable performance, ease of operation, and comfort.
 The modular design allows for customization with various cutting decks, mulching, and bagging options.
-Ideal for professionals, homeowners and government institutions Grasshopper provides solutions for maintaining lawns with minimal effort and maximum results.
+Used by professionals, homeowners and government institutions Grasshopper provides solutions for maintaining lawns with minimal effort and maximum results.